fluviora/admin-template/README.md

 Hi!
 This project can be used as NextJS template to login with Google account or to register a new account with any e-mail in order to login as well.

-In this project I used React/NextJS, Tailwind CSS and Firebase.
+In this project I used React/NextJS, Tailwind CSS, Firebase and TypeScript.
 For any question about this project, anyone may contact me anytime by fluviora@gmail.com.
 Before using it, don´t forget to create your own .env.local file with the DB environment variables.Enjoy it"

 ## Getting Started